Yandex Cloud

 yc managed-clickhouse cluster update --help

-2. If hybrid storage is disabled in the cluster, enable it:
+2. If hybrid storage is disabled in your cluster, enable it:

 yc managed-clickhouse cluster update <cluster_name_or_ID> \